osg-htc/user-documentation/documentation/overview/account_setup/registration-and-login.md

 [OS Pool Account Request](https://portal.osg-htc.org/application)

-This will send the OSG facilitation team an email and someone will be in touch to set up an orientation meeting, and confirm if you are joining an existing project on the OSPool or starting a new one.
+This will send the Research Facilitation team an email.
+We will be in touch to set up an orientation meeting, and confirm if you are joining an existing project on the OSPool or starting a new one.